-The Jennings, opening in the fall of 2019, has 42 affordable housing units, including, 1, 2 and 3-bedrooom apartments, in the Bronx.
-Half the units are reserved for families coming directly from the domestic violence shelters.
-The building includes a secure outsdoor play area, laundry room, common room, lounge and offices for our Family Support Program staff.
+Opened in the fall 2019, The Jennings has 42 affordable 1, 2 and 3-bedrooom apartments.
+Located in the Bronx, 23 of the units are reserved for families coming directly from the domestic violence shelters.
+The building includes a secure outdoor play area, laundry room, common room, lounge and offices for our Family Support Program staff.

 The Morris is a 39-unit affordable residence in the Bronx with studio,1, 2 and 3-bedroom apartments for low-income individuals and families, with half of the units reserved for homeless families coming directly from the domestic violence shelters.
 The Morris includes a secure backyard, laundry room, common room, and offices for our Family Support Program staff.

 Bainbridge Manor has 23 units that are affordable to low-income households, with half of the units reserved for homeless families coming directly from the domestic violence shelter system.
 The building features studio and 2-bedroom units, a secure backyard with a children’s play area, laundry room, common room, computer room, children’s indoor playroom, and program staff offices.

 Bainbridge Manor meets the requirements of NYSERDA’s Multifamily Performance Program and Enterprise’s Green Communities Program.